Marrakech: Inside the Red City's Living Labyrinth

 This is the point.
 Marrakech was not designed for navigation.
 It was designed for protection, for community, for life lived close and inward.
 The city is a labyrinth by intention, not accident.
 Understanding this changes how you move through it.

-The Medina: Living Inside the Walls
+The Medina: Living Inside 12th-Century Walls

 The old city sits inside walls built in the 12th century by the Almoravid dynasty, then reinforced and expanded by the Almohads who followed.
 These walls are 19 kilometers long, up to 8 meters high in places, punctuated by 200 towers and 20 gates.
 Bab Agnaou, the southern entrance near the kasbah, is the most photographed for good reason: its stone carvings, now worn smooth by centuries of hands, still show the precision of Almohad craftsmen.